pierpaolo28/pierpaolo28.github.io/_tips/Foundations-of-Data-Structures-and-Algorithms.md

 > "Computer Science is no more about **computers** than astronomy is about **telescopes**"
 > --Edgar W.Dijkstra

+## What are data structures and algorithms?
+- **Data Structure**: a data organization, management, and storage format that enables efficient access and modification.
+More precisely, a data structure is a collection of data values, the relationship between them and the functions or operations which can be applied to the data (e.g. stack of books on top of each other).
+- **Algorithm**: a sequence of instructions, constructed to solve a class of problems or perform a computation.
+Algorithms are unambiguous specifications for performing calculations and data processing (e.g. the process of taking a series of books from a stack of books until we find the book we are looking for).

+In short, a data structure is a way to organize information while an algorithm is a way to process information to reach an end goal.

 ## Object Oriented Programming

 - **Object**: **Instance** of a class.